 Best for: Gathering ‘hotspots’ of a user’s journey through your site.
 This can be in the form of a click map or scroll map, giving a visual overview of how users interact with key individual pages of the website.

-User research should not be method-led, but user-led.
-When it comes to choosing the right user research method, you should let the user's challenge drive the methods you choose.
-So if the results from your research are inconclusive, choose another research method to further investigate the issues and validate your findings.
+User research should not be method-led but user-led.
+When choosing the correct user research method, you should let the user's challenge drive your preferred methods.
+So if the results from your research are inconclusive, choose another research method to investigate the issues further and validate your findings.
 This is important when making important decisions and changes.

-The purpose of user research is to discover user patterns and reveal hidden insights.
-It is the most effective way to find out how people interact with and understand your products as well as highlighting pain points and where users are struggling.
+User research aims to discover useful patterns and reveal hidden insights.
+It is the most effective way to find out how people interact with and understand your products and highlight pain points and where users are struggling.

-User research gives a true reflection of what is relevant to the user and what they like about using your website or product, highlighting its usability performance.
+User research reflects what is relevant to the user and what they like about using your website or product, highlighting its usability performance.

 It bears repeating that no user research method is one-size-fits-all.
-There are a lot of different methods to attack any given problem, and this guide was written to help you choose the right research method based on the goal and questions you have.
+There are a lot of different approaches to attack any given problem, and we wrote this guide to help you choose the suitable research method based on your goal and questions.

 Some hints and tips to remember are: